Flathead National Forest

 Flathead National Forest is comprised of about 2.3 million acres of land running down the western side of the Rocky Mountains: dropping down from the Continental Divide, across the valley and then back over the top ridges of the Salish Mountains to the valleys of the Tobacco and Little Bitterroot Rivers to the west.
-Of that 2.3 million acres, about 1 million are designated wilderness.
+Of that 2.3 million acres, about 1 million acres are designated wilderness.

 The mountains here are essentially all fault-block in origination and heavily sculpted by glaciation over the millenia.
 To the north is Canada, to the north and east is Glacier National Park, to the east is Lewis & Clark National Forest, to the south is Lolo National Forest and to the west is Kootenai National Forest.
 This is a heavily forested countryside with deep, rich soils in the valleys rising to sheer rock faces high up.
 Lush green countryside, big trees, abundant wildlife, lots of flowing water - sounds like one version of heaven to me...

 Big Salmon Lake in the Bob Marshall Wilderness